pevin/internal-pos-system-api/README.md

 # internal-pos-system-api

+> **Important Note:** This github repository consist only a small portion of the whole system along with a documentation on how the system was design.
+> This is meant to share how to design serverless architecture given a particular requirements.

 ## Overview

 A cloud-based, serverless API for a multi-tenant Point of Sale (POS) system.
 The POS system is meant to be used internally within the vicinity of each tenant and main consumers are their employees.